-On Friday, March 22, Young Harris College will host two shows at the O. Wayne Rollins Planetarium, as well as an open house at the YHC Observatory.
-These planetarium events are open to the public.
+The O. Wayne Rollins Planetarium at Young Harris College will host “Rock the Dome II” on Friday, April 26 at 7 p.m. and 8 p.m. and again on Friday, May 3 at 7 p.m. and 8 p.m.
 Each planetarium show costs $5 for adults, $3 for children and is free for YHC students, faculty and staff.
 To purchase tickets in advance, visit yhc.edu/planetarium.